 Key Trends Reshaping the Offshoring and Outsourcing Landscape

-Companies are outsourcing smarter work
+Companies are outsourcing more brilliant work

-Nearshoring is becoming more popular
+Nearshoring is becoming more popular.

 More focus on data safety and rules

-Automation and AI are being used more
+Automation and AI are being used more.

-Remote and hybrid teams are the new normal
+Remote and hybrid teams are the new normal.

 What Should You Choose Between Offshoring Software Development vs Outsourcing?
 (Things to Consider)